GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### The service worker {: #background_script }

-The extension service worker is the event manager of a Chrome extension.
-It is a script that runs in the background within the context of the browser.
-It monitors and responds to events in the browser.
-For example, when a new tab is created, a new bookmark is added, the extension is installed, the extension toolbar icon is clicked, etc.
+A service worker is an event-based script that the browser runs in the background.
+It is often used to process data, coordinate tasks in different parts of an extension, and as an extension's event manager.
+For example, the service worker can listen for and react to events when the extension is first installed, a new tab is created, a new bookmark is added, the extension toolbar icon is clicked, etc.

 It can access all the [Chrome APIs][api-ref], but as a service worker, it can't use the DOM APIs that the global window object provides.
 It also cannot modify the page's content.